drozdik-m/simple-lifo-stack/README.md

 stack.Push(); //Pushes (adds) new element on the top

 stack.Pop(); //Removes (doesn't return) the top element
 //In some other stack classes (other languages or implementations), the Pop() method removes the top element and also returns top value.
 This class doesn't because of efficiency.
-Of you handle for example large strings, it would have to copy it, even if you don’t need it.
+Of you handle for example large strings, it would have to copy it, even if you donï¿½t need it.
 It's more efficient this way, but you may need one more line of a code.

 stack.Empty(); //Returns True if the stack is empty (== no values inserted)